CopernicaMarketingSoftware/Documentation/Yothalot/php-connection.md

 * **password**      - password for the RabbitMQ server (default "guest")
 * **vhost**         - vhost for the RabbitMQ server (default "/")
 * **exchange**      - exchange name for publishing jobs (default "")
-* **routingkey**    - routingkey for publishing jobs (default "mapreduce")
+* **mapreduce**     - routingkey for publishing mapreduce jobs (default "mapreduce")
+* **race**          - routingkey for publishing race jobs (default "racer")
+* **jobs**          - routingkey for publishing regular jobs (default "jobs")

-The keys `"exchange"` and `"routingkey"` are the most advanced settings, and in most Yothalot environments the default values will suffice when running mapreduce task, because a normal Yothalot installation loads its jobs from the "mapreduce" queue - which is exactly the queue where jobs end up if you publish them to the empty exchange with routingkey "mapreduce".
-However, if you run a racer job you have to create a connection where you use the `racer` queue.
-This can be achieved by setting the routing key to "racer".
-Besides, if you want to have a different RabbitMQ setup, you can do so and set the `"exchange"` and `"routingkey"` accordingly.
+The keys `"exchange"`, `"mapreduce"`, `"race"`, and `"jobs"` are the most advanced settings, and in most Yothalot environments the default values will suffice.
+A standard Yothalot installation will load its mapreduce jobs from the "mapreduce" queue, its racer jobs from the "racer" queue, and its regular jobs from the "jobs" queue.

-Because the default values are good for most use cases, you often see that connections are created by passing only two parameters for mapreduce task and three for racer tasks:
+Those queues are exactly the queues where the jobs end up if you publish them to the empty exchange and set the routing keys to "mapreduce", "race", and "jobs" respectively.
+Because the default values are good for most use cases, you often see that connections are created by passing only two parameters.
+However, if you happen to have a different RabbitMQ  setup, you can set the `"exchange"` and routing keys accordingly.

 ```php
 /**